Hand-made, old-school, real, in-your-face metal that will for sure make your head bang until the neck snaps.

 Even though the band has been undergoing several changes within their line-up over the years, it never stopped them – but quite the contrary motivated them even more to progress both musically and personally.
 Not surprisingly this constant and hard work is what encouraged pioneer bands like Hypocrisy, Crowbar, Soilwork, Chimaira, The Black Dahlia Murder and Gojira to decide to hit the roads with HateSphere and bring their energetic live performances to those stage we all love together.

-To honour the band´s sights on old-school values and the roots that got them started 18 years ago and by this to also close the circle of a successful and productive business relationship, HateSphere and Scarlet Records decided to join forces together again for the band´s 10th full-length studio album, which is to be anticipated by fall 2018.
-Just like Tue Madsen being an inextricable part of the band´s team since 2005 this new ear catcher is being recorded at Antfarm Studio again.
+To honour the band´s sights on old-school values and the roots that got them started 18 years ago and by this to also close the circle of a successful and productive business relationship, HateSphere and Scarlet Records decided to join forces together again for the band´s 10th full-length studio album ‘Reduced to Flesh’ in 2018.

 - Excellent press feedback for previous albums and steady fan base in Europe, Japan and USA.

-- Appearances on all major open air festivals, like Wacken Open Air, With Full Force, Hellfest, Metalcamp, Roskilde, Summer Breeze.
+- Appearances on all major open air festivals, like Wacken Open Air, With Full Force, Hellfest, Metalcamp, Roskilde, Summer Breeze and Copenhell.

 - 2 US tours with The Black Dahlia Murder and Nevermore (2010).